 On graduating, Effie's first professional performance experience was with Shobana Jeyasingh Dance Company in Counterpoint (a site-specific piece in the fountains of Somerset House) which was later filmed for Sky3D.

 Her experience of site specific works has continued with work as a core team member for large scale participatory projects.
 As part of the Cultural Olympiad in 2012, Effie took on the role of local dance champion for Games Time in Northampton – a large scale outdoor performance event under the direction of Lea Anderson and Gary Clarke.
 For Milton Keynes International Festival 2014, Effie worked with Rosemary Lee on Under the Vaulted Sky - producing a promenade performance in the Cathedral of Trees in Newlands.

-Most recently - in 2016 - Effie has worked with NOCTURN and Stopgap Dance Company.
+In 2016, Effie went on to work with NOCTURN and Stopgap Dance Company.
 She worked with NOCTURN in the development of ...And They Have Escaped, which involved creating a series of dance films that were incorporated into an exhibition at West Berkshire Museum.
 For Stopgap, Effie was a dance captain and core team performer for the Seeds of Diversity - the Heritage Flame Lighting Ceremony for the Paralympics which was held at Stoke Mandeville Stadium and broadcast live on Channel 4.